intel/intel-extension-for-pytorch/docs/tutorials/features/amp.md

 ### Inference with TorchScript Path

 `torch.cpu.amp.autocast` can be used with `torch.jit.trace` to apply graph optimization.
+Due to PyTorch limitation, only `torch.jit.trace` is supported.

 ```
 model = SimpleNet().eval()